 - protein in the urine (proteinuria)

 If it's not treated, it can lead to serious complications.
-In the unborn baby, pre-eclampsia can cause growth problems.
+Pre-eclampsia can cause growth problems in the unborn baby.

-Find out more about symptoms of pre-eclampsia and treating pre-eclampsia.
+Find out more about the symptoms of pre-eclampsia and treating pre-eclampsia.

 Find out more about health problems in pregnancy.